-- A. Conduct that impairs, interferes with, or obstructs the orderly educational processes and functions of the College or the rights of other members of the College community, including teaching, studying, research, and college administration.
-This includes acts occurring both inside and outside the classroom setting. - B. Each faculty member is his/her own disciplinarian in class and is authorized to correct inappropriate conduct anywhere on College property at any time.
-A faculty member has the right to temporarily suspend a student from his/her classroom for the remainder of the class whenever the student is disrupting the class to a point that the student is hampering the learning environment. - C. Intentionally and substantially interfering with the freedom of expression of others. - D. Inciting and/or participating in campus demonstrations, which disrupt the normal operations of the College. - E. Obstruction or interfering with the freedom of pedestrian or vehicular movement on campus. - F. Unauthorized personal or commercial solicitation on campus. - G. Disruption of the disciplinary process.
+- Conduct that impairs, interferes with, or obstructs the orderly educational processes and functions of the College or the rights of other members of the College community, including teaching, studying, research, and college administration.
+This includes acts occurring both inside and outside the classroom setting. - Each faculty member is his/her own disciplinarian in class and is authorized to correct inappropriate conduct anywhere on College property at any time.
+A faculty member has the right to temporarily suspend a student from his/her classroom for the remainder of the class whenever the student is disrupting the class to a point that the student is hampering the learning environment. - Intentionally and substantially interfering with the freedom of expression of others. - Obstruction or interfering with the freedom of pedestrian or vehicular movement on campus. - Unauthorized personal or commercial solicitation on campus. - Disruption of the disciplinary process.